Six Months as a Developer Advocate

 Finally, there was a take-home assignment.
 I would need to write an article on end-to-end type-safety.
 This was a topic that I haven't explored before, so it was exciting.
 There were no specific requirements about who the target audience is or the length of the article.
 It was up to me to decide.
-If you're interested in reading the article, you can check it out on the blog.
+If you're interested in reading the article, you can check it out on the writing.

 Fast-forward about ~1.5 weeks, I got an offer which I accepted.
 It took me a while to process what happened because it felt surreal.
 I got my dream job as a developer advocate while still being a student.
 But not only that, I was getting paid to do it and this role gave me the motivation to explore a new area of Software Engineering.

 If you're wondering how I managed to do all of this while being a student, I'll let you in on a little secret: I'm a shitty student.
 I'm talking C's and D's.
 So don't feel bad because you haven't figured out what you want to do in the future.
 I just decided what my priorities and goals are early on.
 Which will most likely evolve and change with time anyway.